isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ## 🔬 Part II: Theoretical Deductions and Explanatory Power

-### ❓ 2-1.
-How does this theory explain the brain's "energy mystery"?
+### ❓ 問題 2-1：問題 2-1：問題 2-1：How does this theory explain the brain's "energy mystery"?
 > Why is the marginal energy cost of complex thinking almost zero?

 **💡 Answer:**